ZachSham/Noted-Sales_CRM/README.md

 Hi, my name is **Zach Shamieh**.
 I’m a computer science student at **UCLA** with an interest in **Sales Engineering** and **Solutions Consulting**.

 I built this CRM to practice full-stack development and to have a project that connects directly to my career goals.
-My cousin, an **Account Executive at Oracle NetSuite**, suggested features he and other sales reps would find useful, and they tested the app during development.
+My cousin, an **Account Executive at Oracle NetSuite**, suggested features he and other sales reps would find useful, and they tested the app after deployment.

 The project runs on **port 5050** for the backend API and is served to the frontend at **http://3.141.106.235:3000/**.